 Situated with an incredible view of the Devon Energy Center tower, itself a masterpiece of crystalline skyscrapers, this elevated bar in the penthouse of the Ambassador Hotel dishes out wine from its large cellar, small apps and fancy cocktails.
 Don’t miss the sunset if the weather cooperates.
 The golden hour glow from the glass and steel of downtown is electric, and it’s the perfect spot to plan a private event for your meeting or business group.

 Go on a culinary journey at Grey Sweater

 This brand new epicurean adventure is unlike anything we’ve experienced in any of our travels.
 Chef Black turns up the volume on elevated dining at this spot, and it quite reminded us of the Catbird Seat in Nashville, with an intimate view of the kitchen preparations and open discussions with those preparing the meal.
-Stay tuned for our next post on dining in OKC, in which we’ll go into greater detail about this four-hour journey.
-Grey Sweater debuts mid-summer, and you’d better go ahead and get on the waiting list if you want to dine there this year.
+Read more about our experience at Grey Sweater via this post on best restaurants in OKC.

 Venture out to the Adventure District

 By combining the forces of a horse racing track, a golf course, a zoo, a casino and one of the greatest cowboy museums we’ve ever seen, the Adventure District brands itself as a destination unto itself, both for family and large groups.
 Bonus: You might even see Tim the Cowboy if you’re lucky!